Home / Services / Fresno, California

 Resource Library

-Keeping Fresno Farm and Harvest Crews Hydrated Under Cal/OSHA Section 3395
+Keeping Water on Fresno Farm and Harvest Crews Under Cal/OSHA Section 3395

 California's heat rule for outdoor workers is Title 8, Section 3395, enforced by Cal/OSHA.
 Agriculture is named directly in that regulation, right alongside construction and other outdoor industries.
 The rule sets clear numbers.
 Employers have to provide at least one quart of cool drinking water per employee per hour, which works out to four cups every hour, for the entire shift.
 On a ten-hour day in a Fresno County vineyard, that is more than two and a half gallons per worker.
 Multiply that across a full crew and you can see how fast a job site burns through water.